ooz/blog/2017/hello.md

 I'm Oliver and this is my personal blog about:

 1. **Time** <br />
-    It's in the name.
+    It's sometimes in the name.
 Also it is the only resource there is and we are chronically out of it.
 2. **Life** <br />
     Tied closely to 1.
 3. **Design** <br />